Bad Times at the El Royale: The film reel

 A film reel containing a recently deceased person in an intimate act is destroyed in the film's finale.
 The choice to never tell the audience the identity of the person on the film was examined by both critics and filmgoers.
 Screen Rant's Zak Wojnar said the scene would lead the audience to question "if it should actually matter."
 He said it was possible the person on the film was John F. Kennedy, Robert F. Kennedy, or Martin Luther King Jr., major political figures who were all assassinated in the 1960s.
 In his conclusion, Wojnar said the "key takeaway of the film is that great men aren't perfect.
 Good people can do bad things, bad people can do good things, and there's more to human beings than the binary poles of righteous and wicked."

-Lia Beck from Bustle, on the other hand, closely examined the possibility of JFK being the person on the tape, as he had been rumored to have had an affair with Marilyn Monroe in the 1960s, who appears in the film through a photograph.
-They also pointed out that the hotel the El Royale is based on, the Cal Neva Lodge & Casino, was frequently visited by the Kennedy family.
+Lia Beck from Bustle, on the other hand, closely examined the possibility of JFK being the person on the film, as he had been rumored to have had an affair with Marilyn Monroe in the 1960s, who appears in the film through a photograph.
+She also pointed out that the hotel the El Royale is based on, the Cal Neva Lodge & Casino, was frequently visited by the Kennedy family.
 Goddard said his choice to leave the person on the tape ambiguous was to move the focus on Darlene, her rant towards Billy, and her character as a whole.